Syrinx (the transfiguration of Donald Trump)

 All sounds you can hear are from the xeno-canto archive (602 species identified by www.bird-sounds.net), I salute these field recordists genoristy in sharing their sounds by creative commons.
 Full credits are here.

-To gather sound from another website's content, I depend on proxying using CORS-anywhere by Rob Wu
+To gather sound from another website's content, I depended first on proxying using CORS-anywhere by Rob Wu and latterly https://corsproxy.io/

 Taken together there's quite a lot of dependencies - not least how long Trump will continue to tweet.
 Or how long twitter will last.